Mubsshir/zara/README.md

 # zara -v0.1
-Zara is your very personal degital assiastant.\n zara can do variety of task like-
+Zara is your very own  personal degital assiastant.\n zara can do variety of task like-

 [*].
 Sending Emails.